 Instead, put the majority of it into your retirement savings account.
 If you get a larger than average tax refund or yearly bonus from your retirement and have nothing too pressing to spend it on, contribute to your retirement.

 The best part of a retirement savings account is watching it grow.
 And the larger it grows, the larger it can grow thanks to the snowballing effect of interest.
 Eventually, you should have enough money put away to finally retire from work and spend the rest of your days enjoying traveling, taking new opportunities, and living your life to the fullest.

 Now that you know how to save for retirement, it's time to get started.
-If you live in Longview, Texas or Houston, Texas and want more financial advice related to personal loans, saving money, keeping a budget, or planning for your summer vacation, keep reading the Atlas Credit blog or visit our offices.
+If you live in Texas or Oklahoma and want more financial advice related to personal loans, saving money, keeping a budget, or planning for your summer vacation, keep reading the Atlas Credit blog or visit our offices.
 You can also apply for a personal loan online!